TempixTL/lauerman.dev/README.md

 It's just like writing normal HTML, with some extra header data and useful functionality inside curly braces (if statements, basic loops, etc.).

-Putting it all together is the Javascript build tool [Gulp.js][4].
-Gulp is a super customizable and user-friendly tool that I use to minify files, optimize images, and put everything in the right spot for deployment.
-It has a vibrant community of plugins for doing a variety of tasks, like generating source maps and auto-prefixing CSS, which [I also make use of][5].
+11ty also supports many features of common build tools like Gulp.js (which I previously used).
+In addition to its existing responsibilities, [I extended 11ty][4] to minify files, post-process (S)CSS, and move everything into the right place to prepare for deployment.

-Finally, everything is hosted on the wonderful [GitHub Pages][6], using my custom domain name [lauerman.dev](https://lauerman.dev). 🚀
+Finally, everything is hosted on the wonderful [GitHub Pages][5], using my custom domain name [lauerman.dev](https://lauerman.dev). 🚀

 # 🛠️ Built with

 - [Eleventy][1]
 - [Nunjucks][3]
-- [Gulp.js][4]
 - [GitHub Pages][5]

 # 📃 License